duxsco/gentoo-installation/README.md

 ├── mapperSystem -> /dev/mapper/sda5
 ├── portage-latest.tar.xz
 ├── portage-latest.tar.xz.gpgsig
-├── stage3-amd64-hardened-nomultilib-selinux-openrc-20220227T170528Z.tar.xz
+├── stage3-amd64-systemd-20220529T170531Z.tar.xz
-└── stage3-amd64-hardened-nomultilib-selinux-openrc-20220227T170528Z.tar.xz.asc
+└── stage3-amd64-systemd-20220529T170531Z.tar.xz.asc

-3 directories, 23 files
+5 directories, 23 files
 ```

 ### Extracting tarballs

-> ⚠ Current `stage3-amd64-hardened-nomultilib-selinux-openrc-*.tar.xz` is downloaded by default.
-Download and extract your stage3 flavour if it fits your needs more!
+> ⚠ Current `stage3-amd64-systemd-*.tar.xz` is downloaded by default.
+Download and extract your stage3 flavour if it fits your needs more, but choose a systemd flavour of stage3, because this is required later on.
 Check the official handbook for the steps to be taken, especially in regards to verification. ⚠

 Extract stage3 tarball and copy `firewall.nft`, `genkernel.sh`, `btrfs-scrub.sh` as well as `mdadm-scrub.sh`: